 Always check new batches of stain and reagents for correct staining reactions using a smear containing known Gram-positive and Gram-negative organisms.

 Various factors influence the results of Gram staining.
-Sometime the result might be entirely different than you have anticipated.
-Find out about ‘variations in Gram Staining Results in this post’.
+Sometimes the result might be entirely different than you have anticipated.